bolt-currency/bolt-explorer/README.md

 ### Wallet

-Iquidus Explorer is intended to be generic so it can be used with any wallet following the usual standards.
+Bolt Explorer is intended to be generic so it can be used with any wallet following the usual standards.
 The wallet must be running with atleast the following flags

     -daemon -txindex

-### Donate

-    BTC: 168hdKA3fkccPtkxnX8hBrsxNubvk4udJi
-    JBS: JZp9893FMmrm1681bDuJBU7c6w11kyEY7D

 ### Known Issues